-It is hard to account for every person while many people live outside the community for work, yet, they maintain residence in Ramah Navajo.
-The Ramah Navajo community members still believe and estimate the population to be over 3,500.
+It is hard to account for every person; many people live outside the community for work, school, or other reasons, yet they maintain residence in Ramah Navajo.
+Ramah Navajo estimates its population around 3,500.

-According to Census 2010, the population of Ramah Navajo was 1,400.
+Population for Ramah Navajo from 1980 to 2030 are presented in FIGURE 6.
+According to the 2019 American Community Survey (ACS) 5-Year Estimates, the current population is 1,530.
+The current population is about a 10 percent increase from the 2010 population.
 The population of Ramah Navajo was 1,163 in 1980 and decreased slightly to 1,144 in 1990 (Rodgers 1997).
-In 2000, the population dramatically grew to 1,676 and showed another decrease to 1,400 in 2010 (FIGURE 1).
+In 2000, the population dramatically grew to 1,676 and showed another decrease to 1,400 in 2010.
 This fluctuation in population could be attributable to natural changes and more importantly to challenges in conducting an accurate census count.
-Population projections for 2020 increased to 1,677 based on a 1.82 percent growth rate recorded by the Navajo Nation Division of Economic Development (2006).
+Population projections for 2020 increased to 1,677 based on a 1.82 percent growth rate (Navajo Nation Division of Economic Development 2006).
 At this growth rate, projections continue to increase to 2,008 for 2030.